 Divorce Orders of One State, Valid in All States

 Courts of all states like to honor decisions made by courts of other states, because courts want the same respect paid to their decisions.
 Therefore, going back to the preceding example, if your spouse files in Illinois, this divorce and all of the court orders related to it, apply to you in your Missouri home.

 However, the court may not have personal jurisdiction over the nonresident spouse at the time of the divorce proceeding, rendering certain court decisions invalid.
 A lack of personal jurisdiction means that although the divorce decree is valid, other related decisions, such as child custody, support, and property division, may be invalid.

 If you receive papers from a foreign country, keep in mind there are many jurisdictional issues, such as what country is involved, where the spouses live or have lived, and where the children (if any) live.

 The concepts of a no fault divorce and a fault divorce are state-specific and can also be confusing.
-If you aren't sure of the laws in your jurisdiction, your best course of action is to first speak with an experienced divorce lawyer who can go over the laws of your state and provide you with a free initial case review at no obligation.
+If you aren't sure of the laws in your jurisdiction, your best course of action is to first speak with an experienced divorce lawyer who can go over the laws of your state and provide you with the best legal options for your case.